-How Does a Keto Diet Help Prostate Cancer?
+How does a Keto Diet help Prostate Cancer?

-Nutritional ketosis involves restricting carbohydrates in order to decrease the availability of glucose in your bloodstream.
+Nutritional ketosis involves restricting carbohydrates to decrease the availability of glucose in your bloodstream.

-Hence, they effectively starve to death, while all your normal cells operate more efficiently than before.
+Hence, they effectively starve to death while all your normal cells operate more efficiently than before.

 A traditional ketogenic diet allows you to eat quite a few dairy products.
 However, dairy can actually be problematic for cancer in particular, even if from raw organic sources.

-Lactose is a sugar made from galactose and glucose, and lactose makes up 2% to 8% by weight in dairy milk from cows.
+Moreover, lactose is a sugar made from galactose and glucose, and lactose makes up 2% to 8% by weight in dairy milk from cows.

-Plus there are a number of other serious problems in milk produced by cows if you are dealing with suspected or diagnosed prostate cancer.
+There are a number of other serious problems in milk produced by cows if you are dealing with suspected or diagnosed prostate cancer.